kubeovn/docs/docs/advance/vip.en.md

             - NET_ADMIN
 ```

-Query the configuration corresponding to the AAP after creation:
+Query the configuration of the AAP after the AAP is created：

 ```bash
 # kubectl ko nbctl list logical_switch_port aap-vip